 The police should be there to protect the rights of everyone in our society.
 In practice, police brutality, excessive violence, over-surveillance, the suppression of rights, and profiling disproportionally affect racialised and marginalised communities.
 More often than not, these practises meet no accountability from either the individuals involved or the institutions that facilitate them.
-This leaves marginalised communities overpoliced and underprotected.
+This leaves marginalised communities overpoliced and unprotected.

 We believe that our society needs to acknowledge that this is the manifestation of a structural racial, social, and economic injustice in our societies, and we aim to contribute to pursuing measures that address its root causes.

-To make sure our work meets the needs of activists and movements, we are conducting a Europe-wide consultation in the first half of 2022 to identify priorities for developing litigation projects.
+To make sure our work meets the needs of activists and movements, we conducted a Europe-wide consultation in the first half of 2022 to identify priorities for developing litigation projects.

 We explored priorities for policing in Europe on 23-24 May with 16 participants from grassroots movements and those directly working with communities.
 You can read about the gathering and the opportunities for action identified on our blog.